-1. Perform UX Assessment of Your Digital Products
+2. Perform UX Assessment of Your Digital Products (Get some outside perspective)

-A UX design agency can perform the assessment that can help identify gaps in the existing capabilities.
-The insights gained can be utilized to inform a redesign strategy.
-Performing a UX assessment requires knowledge of Usability Heuristics and techniques like Cognitive Walkthroughs, which a UX practitioner will possess.
+A UX Design agency can perform the assessment that can help identify gaps in the existing capabilities.
+The insights gained can be utilized to build a redesign strategy.
+Performing a UX assessment requires knowledge of Usability Heuristics and techniques like Cognitive Walkthroughs and Pluralistic Walkthroughs, which only a UX agency will possess.